robotslacker/slackerdb/README.md

 ![机器人小懒](robotslacker.jpg)

-# SlackerDB (DUCKDB Postgres proxy)
+# SlackerDB (DuckDB Postgres proxy)

 ## Quick Note
 This program implements the JDBC V3 protocol of PG.
-The SQL engine and storage engine behind it are both DUCKDB.
+The SQL engine and storage engine behind it are both DuckDB.

-Slackerdb is currently has two parts:
+Slackerdb is currently has three parts:
 * A proxy program, used to forward PG protocol to remote.
 1. PG protocol proxy, so that you can connect to multi db services distributed on same or different machines through a unified service port.
 2. If necessary, you can also use this proxy to forward ordinary PG requests, which is no different.
 3. Remote user/password/serviceName can different with proxy if you think this is what your want.
-4. TODO: weight, max_latency, max_repl_lag support
 * A plsql parser(experimental version), you can write plsql code.
 1. Support Begin ....
 Exception ...
 End;
 2. Support Loop, For;